 International students must secure financial support to meet their educational and living expenses each academic year.
 The total amount of expenses is based on average costs for tuition, fees, books and supplies, insurance, and room and board and is adjusted every year.

 You must provide updated financial documentation for a new I-20 or DS-2019, if requested by the Office of International Services (OIS), for the following reasons:

 Financial documentation will remain valid for one year from the date it is submitted and can be used for other requests during that time.
-For new students, this includes the financial documentation submitted with the admission application.
-If you submitted financial documentation during the last year, but it does not cover the full amount you must show now, you will need to submit additional documentation that shows your ability to cover the difference.
+If you submitted financial documentation during the last year, but it does not cover the full amount you must show now you will need to submit additional documentation that shows your ability to cover the difference.

-You may submit financial documentation from a single or multiple sources of funding for yourself, your family, or any third-party sponsor.
+You may submit financial documentation from a single or multiple sources of funding for yourself, your family*, or any third-party sponsor.
 Documentation should be written in English or include an English translation.
-Funding should be shown in U.S. dollars.
+Funding should be shown in U.S. dollars and clearly lists your full name.
 You may include a printout of the conversion from foreign currency to U.S. dollars using OANDA.com.
 Copies or electronic documents are acceptable.

 If you are sponsored by your home government, cultural mission, or a foreign employer, you need to show updated financial documentation that covers your current major field of study and degree level and is valid for the full period of the I-20 or DS-2019.
 If your current financial guarantee does not cover the entire period, you may need to show additional proof of funding.
 You should secure the appropriate documentation from your sponsor before requesting a new I-20 or DS-2019.